If you’re having any sort of problems with your braces then this article is for you.

 The best cure is in fact prevention!
 However, things can be reversed in this case, but it is always worth getting a professional opinion from a dentist in these matters.

 Good oral hygiene is of the utmost importance during orthodontic treatment.
 Ensure that you are brushing and ideally flossing 2‒3 times daily or after every meal (allow 45-60 minutes to pass before brushing).
+This will remove the bacteria that cause the decalcification process.

 Using a mouthwash can rid the mouth of the acidic particles post eating and drinking.
 A mouthwash is not a cure, but products like Ultradex help restore the natural PH balance in the mouth and are a possible option if brushing is not.
+This will help the teeth recalcify/remineralise quicker.

 Be aware the process will take months and not days or weeks.